 Academic Peer Mentors (APMs) live in the residence halls and apartments, and help other students succeed academically.
 The Academic Peer Mentor program is certified by the College Reading & Learning Association and extensively trains its mentors who offer a variety of academic support services.
 APMs offer guidance through academic programs and events including:

-- Academic Check-Ups are regular meetings between a resident and an APM where a student receives academic coaching.
+Academic Check-Ups – Academic Check-Ups are regular meetings between a resident and an APM where a student receives academic coaching.
 Let an APM help you stay on track academically to meet your goals in a course or for your major.
+Register today!

-- eCampus Portal: Academics in Residence – all on-campus students have access to the “Academics in Residence” eCampus organization on ecampus.tamu.edu.
+eCampus: Academics in Residence – All on campus students have access to the “Academics in Residence” eCampus organization at ecampus.tamu.edu.
 This portal contains a programming schedule, glossary of academics terms, online chat sessions with APMs, online study assessments, and more!
-Check out the resource portal today.

-- Peer Panel are events where upper classmen and/or faculty and staff discuss an academic topic.
+Peer Panels – Peer Panels are events where upperclassmen and/or faculty and staff discuss an academic topic.
 Its an opportunity to share your academic story.
 Past panels have focused on study abroad, test preparation, overcoming academic probation and more.

 Request a Program – The APMs are available to co-program, offer a program in their curriculum or design a program to meet your needs.
 Please submit a program request and a representative will be in touch.